-In part one of “How to Write a Personal Statement for the USMLE,” we covered preparation tips and formatting suggestions when writing your personal statement.
+In part one of “How to Write a Residency Personal Statement: Part 1” we covered preparation tips and formatting suggestions when writing your personal statement.
 Here, we’ve put together the top 10 tips for writing and editing your statement to make it stand out.

 - Use titles and subtitles.
 They not only help to tell your story, they also break up the page.

 - Check grammar and spelling.
 This statement is a reflection of you.
 Make sure it is free of errors.
 A carefully written and proofed statement is a sign that the applicant is compulsive and thoughtful, just what the program is looking for.

 - Don’t be afraid to be you!
 Too many applicants think that the personal statement is about discussing academic achievements and medically-related topics.
 Feel free to talk about experiences that make you unique—your personality and character—and your diverse background.

 - Highlight your accomplishments.
 You should dedicate some space for your accomplishments with their own title and skip a line to stand out.

 - Don’t be too short or too long.
 Make sure you write enough.
 10-or 15-line personal statement turns a program away from your application.
 But, the statement should fit on one page.